DusteDdk/debugRepl/README.md

-DBGRPL_DISABLE_AUTH=true   - Don't validate the URL token, allow any connection (default: false) DBGRPL_PORT=NUMBER         - Start websocket server on port NUMBER (default: 31374 ) DBGRPL_LOCALHOST_ONLY=true - Only allow websocket connections from localhost (default: false)
+DBGRPL_DISABLE_AUTH=true   - Don't validate the URL token, allow any connection (default: false) DBGRPL_PORT=NUMBER         - Start websocket server on port NUMBER (default: 31374 ) DBGRPL_LOCALHOST_ONLY=true - Only allow websocket connections from localhost (default: false) DBGRPL_WS_TIMEOUT=0        - Seconds of inactivity that before stopping the websocket server again.
+(Default: 120, Disable: 0)

 Using the socket